 Top 6 Tips For Improved Sleep Habits

 Teenagers are in need of between 8.5 and 9 hours of shuteye every day.
-Did you know that approximately 25 percent of teens have issues when it comes to sleep?
-Not getting enough sleep can cause all kinds of problems, such as hindering ability to focus, whether doing school work or driving, and emotional issues.
+Did you know that approximately 25 per cent of teens have issues when it comes to sleep?
+Not getting enough sleep can cause all kinds of problems, such as hindering the ability to focus, whether doing school work or driving and emotional issues.
 It can have an effect on a person’s ability to play sports, it can weaken the immune system and with some people, it is possibly related to weight gain.

 How do you go about getting enough sleep?
 The following are some great tips:

 Get Active Daily You have surely noticed how active the little kids are as they run around all day and then pass out, sound asleep.
 That “toddler tip” can apply to your own life, as you make sure you get your 60 minutes of running around, or exercise of some kind will do.
 Getting enough daily activity helps reduce stress, which can help you relax more at the end of the night.
 What you don’t want to do, however, is get that exercise in right before bedtime, as this will make you not be able to sleep.